FACTBOX-What are FTX's investors saying? | Business

 Any financial loss from the exposure will have limited impact on the pension plan, OTTP said.
 TEMASEK

-Singapore's state-owned investor Temasek is preparing to write off its investment in FTX, Bloomberg News reported

-on Wednesday, citing a person familiar with the matter.
-The company had invested between $200 million and $300 million in the crypto exchange, according to the report.
+Singapore's state investor Temasek Holdings said on Thursday it would write down the value of its full investment in collapsed cryptocurrency exchange FTX, irrespective of the outcome of its bankruptcy filing.
+Temasek said it invested a total of $275 million for a minority stake of about 1% in FTX International and about 1.5% in FTX U.S.

+In a statement, Temasek said that during eight months of due diligence in 2021, it had reviewed "FTX's audited financial statement, which showed it to be profitable".
+Temasek did not have a board seat, it said.
+"It is apparent from this investment that perhaps our belief in the actions, judgment and leadership of Sam Bankman-Fried, formed from our interactions with him and views expressed in our discussions with others, would appear to have been misplaced," Temasek added.

-CIRCLE Fintech company Circle CEO Jeremy Allaire said in a tweet on Wednesday that "Circle is a tiny equity holder of FTX, and FTX is a tiny equity holder of Circle."
+CIRCLE Fintech company Circle CEO Jeremy Allaire said on Twitter on Wednesday, "Circle is a tiny equity holder of FTX, and FTX is a tiny equity holder of Circle."

+PARADIGM Crypto investment giant Paradigm, which raised a $2.5 billion investment fund in November 2021, told investors in a letter that it had invested $278 million in FTX, or 3.2% of the firm's total assets.

+"It is possible that other Paradigm portfolio companies could be impacted by these events, and we are actively partnering with founders to help," it said in the Nov.
+9 letter.
+The firm has written the investment down to zero.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)